 It’s very hard to leave Rwanda without taking a visit to the genocide memorial sites where over 1m people lost their lives within 100 days, this happened in 1994.
-The genocide tore the small nation into shreds but it has managed to rise from the ashes and the country is now considered one of the safest nation in Africa.
+The genocide tore the small nation into shreds but managed to rise from the ashes and the country now considered one of the safest nation in Africa.

 Some of the memorial sites to visit include: Kigali genocide memorial sites, the Murambi Genocide Memorial Site, Nyamata church genocide memorial site, Gisenyi genocide Memorial Site, Ntarama Church Genocide Memorial Site, Bisesero Genocide Memorial Site among others

-Rwanda is worth to go and a number of many safari activities can be put on your things to do and see while on a Rwanda safari, the country has a rich culture and its people are very friendly.
+Rwanda worth to go and a number of many safari activities put on your things to do and see while on a Rwanda safari, the country has a rich culture and its people are very friendly.
 The mountain gorilla, rich history and culture with a variety of many wildlife species makes Rwanda with to visit.
 Book your next Rwanda tour with us, Mum and Dad Uganda Tours is there to take you where you have not been before. many reasons put a side why Rwanda is among the best countries to visit and its liked by very travelers allover the world

 Bisesero genocide memorial is located 60 km from Kibuye, Rwanda with 40,000 people said to have died here.
 This genocide memorial site is a story of resistance of the Tutsi’s against their attackers the Hutu’s in the hills of Bisesero where they used stones and sticks to counter the Hutu attack.

-Nyarubuye genocide memorial site located 140 km from Kigali is Catholic Church where 2000 Rwandan were killed.
-It is said that Sylvestre Gacumbitsi the then mayor of the district was involved in distributing arms and encouraging Hutu’s to use rape and later maim and kill the Tutsi’s.
-Unlike Ntarama and Nyamata genocide memorial sites, Nyarubuye was restored into a church and is currently used by people in the area with the memorial center adjacent to the church.
+Nyarubuye genocide memorial site located 140 km from Kigali is Catholic Church where 2000 Rwandan killed.
+It is said that Sylvestre Gacumbitsi the then mayor of the district involved in distributing arms and encouraging Hutu’s to use rape and later maim and kill the Tutsi’s.
+Unlike Ntarama and Nyamata genocide memorial sites, Nyarubuye restored into a church and currently used by people in the area with the memorial center adjacent to the church.